raycast/extensions/extensions/golinks/README.md

 ## Commands

-### Search golinks
+### Search GoLinks

 ![screenshot-list](./docs/assets/screenshot-list.png)

-Lets you search golinks and then open a selected golink.
+Lets you search your GoLinks and then open a selected GoLink.

-### Create golink
+### Create GoLink

 ![screenshot-create](./docs/assets/screenshot-create.png)

-Lets you create a new golink.
+Lets you create a new GoLink.

 ## License